 Whether you are starting on a healing journey, or looking to maintain your current health, Pilates will help.
 Through its focus on 8 key principles, Pilates has helped thousands of Canberrans like yourself.
 One of these Key Pilates Principles is Concentration.
 When Concentration is combined with the other principles, Pilates is a reliable, safe, gentle and precise form of injury rehabilitation for all bodies.

-In Pilates there is a strong focus on developing awareness of how we move.
-The bridge between the two is concentration.
+In your Pilates sessions there is a strong focus on developing an awareness of how you move – a connection between the mind and body.
 Concentration allows us to centre ourselves (another important principle in Pilates).
-Developing our awareness through concentration enables our movements to become more precise.
-This then allows our muscles to respond better to the effort required.
+Developing awareness of your body through concentration enables your movements to become more precise, allowing your muscles to respond better to the effort required.

 We may often find concentration difficult to find but Pilates helps focus the mind.
 Pilates achieves this through its focus on precise, accurate and efficient movement.